PavloSernetskyi/investments-fund/README.md

 # Investments fund

 ## Introduction
 The **Investments fund** project is a full stack project with a focus on backend.
-This project demonstrates OOP, ORM, MySQL Database, CRUD operations, Axios, and much more.
+This project demonstrates concepts of OOP, ORM, MySQL Database, CRUD operations, Axios, and much more.
 ## Built With
 This project incorporates technologies like Java, Java Spring Boot, MySQL, JavaScript